230 Full Episodes

-I was sitting, you know on the computer online at night, and I saw the contest on the JELD-WEN windows website.
+Jennifer Quimby: I was sitting, you know, on the computer online at night, and I saw the contest on the JELD-WEN windows website.
 And it asked for, it was called the Scariest Utility Bill, and I decided, well, I’ll enter this.
 You know our bills were really bad and I thought might as well take a chance.

-When we first moved here we made the huge mistake of focusing on cosmetics, and then we got the utility bill.
-I realized we needed to start focusing on something else, making the house more energy efficient.
+When we first moved here we made the huge mistake of focusing on cosmetic, and then once we got the utility bill, I realized that we needed to start focusing on something else, on making the house more energy efficient.

-Because our doors were drafty, our windows are drafting, you know the cold air is coming right through.
+Jennifer Quimby: Because our doors were drafty, our windows were drafty, you know, cold air is coming right through.
 And you can feel that when you’re sitting down on the couch watching TV, you can actually feel the cold air coming in.
 So all the energy that we were you know spending is just going out the window.

 Now, if you live in a cold climate like this, you can certainly benefit by doing a few of these tips around the house.
 It will make a difference in your utility bill.
 But no matter where you live in the country, these are things that will really save you money.
 Now, in order to identify the problems on this house we brought in an infrared specialist to do a little investigating.

-So you tell all the blue that I’m seeing?
+Allen Lyle: So you tell me all the blue that I’m seeing?

-So all the blue you are seeing right there is, are closer to the outside temperature because my R-value in those areas are really low, and there may be a little or zero insulation in those zones.
+John Cannamela: So all the blue you’re seeing right there is, are closer to the outside temperature because my R-value in those areas are really low, and there may be a little or zero insulation in those zones.
 And the issue that comes across is that those are small areas but they add up.

 So to solve that problem, I built a box out of three-quarter-inch insulation board, this is polystyrene insulation board.
 Now, what you need to do first is get up into the attic and have someone close the staircase.
 Then measure all around the staircase and the height of the staircase.
 Then just cut the styrene with a razor knife to fit.